-Throughout our knowledge-rich curriculum, we ensure prior knowledge is congruently sequenced and learnt by the pupils by making connections both within individual time periods, across time periods within a year group's curriculum and across the history curriculum as a whole.
-The pupils will study 2 history units per year which centre around a Key Golden Question to ensure that the knowledge acquired is logically sequenced around a central idea which the children are expected to answer in an essay at the end of the unit.
+Throughout our knowledge-rich curriculum, we ensure prior knowledge is congruently sequenced and learnt by making connections both within individual time periods, across time periods within a year group's curriculum and across the history curriculum as a whole.
+The pupils study 2 history units per year which centre around a Key Golden Question to ensure that the knowledge acquired is logically sequenced around a central idea which the children are expected to answer in an essay at the end of the unit.
 Each lesson begins with a Knowledge Recall to develop pupils' schemas, and connections are made explicit; lessons are expertly crafted to create tasks to elicit the key knowledge of the lesson.
-The vocabulary pupils are to learn and know are carefully mapped to each unit and teacher subject knowledge is secured through MRAs rigorous approach to medium-term planning.
-The knowledge organisers which have been created ensure there is a distinct focus on vocabulary development.
-The history units culminate in an end of term essay whereby the children showcase the breadth and depth of their historical knowledge in trying to answer their Key Golden Question.
-Our writing curriculum also compliments our history curriculum, further enhancing the historical provision at MRA.
+Vocabulary pupils are to learn and know are carefully mapped to each unit and teacher subject knowledge is secured through Mossbourne's rigorous approach to medium-term planning.
+The knowledge organisers ensure there is a distinct focus on vocabulary development.
+The history units culminate in an end of term essay whereby the children showcase the breadth and depth of their historical knowledge in answering their Key Golden Question.
+Our writing curriculum also compliments our history curriculum, further enhancing the historical provision at Mossbourne.